ThomasMBury/ewstools/paper/paper.md

 This spurred massive interest in the subject, resulting in a multitude of different EWS for anticipating bifurcations [@clements2018indicators].
-More recently, EWS from deep learning classifiers have outperformed conventional EWS on several model and empirical datasets [@bury2021deep], whilst also providing information on the type of bifurcation.
+More recently, EWS from deep learning classifiers have outperformed conventional EWS on several model and empirical datasets, whilst also providing information on the type of bifurcation [@bury2021deep].
 Software packages for EWS can facilitate the development and testing of EWS, whilst also providing the scientific community with tools to rapidly apply EWS to their own data.